PrimeCharts - An Introduction to Investing

 Preference shares are often converted into ordinary shares at some future date.
 They can also be redeemable so that shareholders can get their capital repaid at a stipulated date.

-Primary trend
+Primary Trend

 A Dow Theory concept referring to the major trend of the market, either up or down, which often lasts several years.